cenidetiot/ngsi-js-library/doc/overview.md

 - [ngsi-parser repository](https://github.com/cenidetiot/ngsi-parser)

 ### OCB-sender module
 OCB-sender module is an Orion ContextBroker's client.
-This client manipulates the context information of FIWARE-NGSIv2 context entities, with the aim of send the updates of NGSI context entities to the Orion Context Broker and, in this way make operations with them.
+This client manipulates the context information of FIWARE-NGSIv2 context entities, with the aim of send the updates of NGSI context entities to the Orion Context Broker.

 - [ocb-sender repository](https://github.com/cenidetiot/ocb-sender)

 ## How it works the NGSI library

 The architecture of the NGSI library is composed by two modules npm: ngsi-parser and ocb-sender.
-These modules can be imported in only one JavaScript project and work altogether with both modules.
-The figure below shows the modules ngsi-parser and ocb-sender of the architecture of the library.
+These modules can be imported in an unique project of JavaScript and work altogether with both modules.
+The figure below shows the components of each one of the modules that integrates the architecture of the library.

 ![NGSI Library Architecture](images/architecture.png)